How do faculty utilize Service Learning?

 What forms will students bring to their interview at an agency?

-Students will bring a Letter of Agreement & Enrollment Form, and Student Timesheet.
-The Enrollment Agreement needs to be signed by the agency supervisor and student.
+Students will bring a CNM Service Learning Enrollment Form, and Student Timesheet.
+The Enrollment Form needs to be signed by the agency representative and student.
 The student then takes it to their instructor for their signature.
-The form is then routed to the Service Learning Office for data entry.
+The form is then routed to the Service Learning Office.
 A student is not enrolled in service learning until the form has been processed.

 The timesheet is the documentation that records the student's work at the agency site.
-It needs to be signed by the agency supervisor and should remain on the agency premises until the CNM required hours are fulfilled (this may vary between instructors and agency sites).
-It is important that the timesheet be returned to the student before the term ends so that they can receive a service learning certificate (pending fulfillment of other duties).
+It needs to be signed by the agency supervisor and is the responsibility of the student.

 The students syllabus for the course they are doing the service learning in.